 Data storytelling is one of the best ways to communicate data insights in a structured manner using data, visualization, and narrative.
-Many businesses use data generated to gather new insights and develop new strategies for their businesses.
-However, most of them do not realise that the same data stories can be used to get the media to pay attention to their brands.
+Many businesses use data generated to gather new insights and develop new business strategies.
+However, most do not realise that the same data stories can be used to get the media to pay attention to their brands.
 Data storytelling can be a valuable tool in the PR plan of a company.
-Numbers have a potential to tell a strong story, however it’s important to shape the data story to align with the business objectives of a company.
+Numbers have the potential to tell a strong story; however, it’s essential to shape the data story to align with the business objectives of a company.
 These insights need to be communicated effectively, with a target media in mind for maximising impact.
-This can make a big difference in overall coverage and virality of the brand.
+This can make a big difference in the overall coverage and virality of the brand.

 Who is doing it?

-Companies like Spotify and Uber have already made quite an impact with their data storytelling that they use to communicate with their end users and customers, offering them insights about their usage in an easy to digest and even fun manner.
-Google Maps offers users the option to track their travels, the cities they have travelled to and even the photos they’ve taken at each location.
+Companies like Spotify and Uber have already made quite an impact with the data storytelling that they use to communicate with their end users and customers, offering them insights about their usage in an easy-to-digest and even fun manner.
+Google Maps allows users to track their travels, the cities they have traveled to, and even the photos they’ve taken at each location.
 This is a perfect example of personalization combined with utility.

 Data storytelling can also be used as a tool for not only telling stories within the organisation but to journalists as well.
-The right data or statistics at the right time can grab the attention of media and get you positive PR.
-Good public relations is about helping journalists create editorially strong stories without overpowering it with your brand identity.
-This can be accomplished through sharing compelling data which gives them better insight into your company and your industry.
+The correct data or statistics at the right time can grab the media’s attention and get you positive PR.
+Good public relations is about helping journalists create editorially strong stories without overpowering them with their brand identity.
+This can be accomplished by sharing compelling data, giving them better insight into your company and industry.

-Journalists love to write using data, be it in the form of statistics, surveys or case studies as it is a validation of their reportage and lends more credibility to their articles.
-Even readers prefer these stories because data is a way for readers to understand comparison, or a benchmark which makes the story relatable to them.
+Journalists love to write by using data, be it in the form of statistics, surveys, or case studies, as it is a validation of their reportage and lends more credibility to their articles.
+Even readers prefer these stories because data is a way for readers to understand comparison or a benchmark that makes the story relatable.

 How can you achieve this?

 If you want a mainstream media outlet to cover your data story, here are a few things to remember.